ZenderB3D/pp_docs/docs/Features/pistonsnaptool.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NRG7CG37kPU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 >Note, you can also re-snap a piston that was already constrained.
 If you have two empties selected and make a selection in the pop up menu, you will append/instantiate and start the snap modal.

 >The target empties have to be aligned along their local Y axes.

 >It also 'restores' a piston to its default set up, so that the B empty is a child of the armature again before it gets snapped.

+>To get your target empties, simply snap one empty into place, like a mount, rotate it so that the empty's Y/-Y axis points in the right direction, like that of another mount, then duplicate and move along local axes.
+You can not use the track to and apply operator for this.
+I recommend that you use the orientation of the first mount to place the second.

 >**hotkeys:**
 >S - toggle scaling